 Coronary heart disease can lead to a variety of symptoms, with angina, or chest discomfort, being the most common one.

-This condition is also considered to be a common cause of the arrhythmia.
+This condition is also considered to be a common cause of arrhythmia.
 Especially AFib, due to myocardial ischemia or infarction.

 Coronary heart disease is also the leading cause of death in both men and women.
 If left untreated, it can cause heart attack and stroke.
 If you experience any symptoms whatsoever, consult a professional right away.